casics/spiral/README.md

 | [INTT](tests/data/intt.tsv)       |                 17,287   | 18,772          | 92.09%   |
 | [Ludiso](tests/data/ludiso.tsv)   |                 2,248    | 2,663           | 84.42%   |

-Many of the "failures" against these sets of identifiers are actually not failures, but cases that Ronin gets a more correct answer or where there is a legitimate difference in interpretation.
+Many of the "failures" against these sets of identifiers are actually not failures, but cases where Ronin gets a more correct answer or where there is a legitimate difference in interpretation.
 Here are some examples:

 | Identifier | Ludiso result | Ronin split |
 |------------|---------------|-------------|